Robust spin relaxometry with fast adaptive Bayesian estimation: Drift-insensitive measurement

 In this section, we outline a simple measurement protocol that is nominally insensitive to commonly drifting experimental parameters such as spin readout contrast, polarization, and microwave pulse fidelity.

 As shown in Fig.~\ref{fig:Suggested-measurement-of}(a), the NV electronic ground state is a spin 1 system comprising three Zeeman sublevels denoted $|-\rangle,|0\rangle,|+\rangle$, with magnetic numbers $m_s = -1, 0, 1$, respectively.
+We assume the $|\pm\rangle$ levels are split by an applied static magnetic field.
 Optical excitation with green light preferentially populates $|0\rangle$, and $|0\rangle$ produces a larger fluorescence signal than $|\pm \rangle$, providing basic optical preparation and readout of a single spin \cite{childress_atom-like_2014}.
 In principle, relaxation can occur between any pair of Zeeman sublevels, though classical magnetic noise primarily drives single-quantum transitions, with equal rates of emission and absorption.
 For NV spins reasonably far from surfaces \cite{myers_double-quantum_2017} and bathed in classical magnetic noise, we model the spin relaxation using two rates $\Gamma_\pm$ that capture bidirectional thermalization between $|0\rangle$ and $|\pm 1\rangle$.
 Since each rate is proportional to the magnetic noise spectral density at the relevant spin transition frequency \cite{slichter_principles_1990}, measurement of both rates provides information on two spectral components of the environmental magnetic noise.

 Many approaches exist for studying NV decay rates.
 For example, the decay can be probed all-optically by pumping the spin into $|0\rangle$, waiting for a time $\tau$, and then detecting the population remaining in $|0\rangle$ via fluorescence~\cite{tetienne_spin_2013}; for fast decays, the direct fluorescence under continuous-wave optical excitation can also be used~\cite{rollo_quantitative_2021}.
 Despite their appealing simplicity, all-optical approaches suffer several drawbacks: most notably, they cannot distinguish $\Gamma_+$ and $\Gamma_-$, and they are sensitive to any time-varying background signals (as well as other drifting quantities such as laser power).
 Alternately, microwave pulses can be used to prepare and detect populations in different spin sub-levels, often using two measurements to determine both decay rates (e.g., Ref.~\cite{sar_nanometre-scale_2015}).
 Here we employ such a two-measurement approach, with each measurement comprising four separate ``signals,'' each from a fluorescence detection of differently prepared spins, with spin preparation and detection chosen to eliminate many commonplace experimental challenges.